Subarasheese/sd-x4-wui/README.md

 When generating images, keep in mind that the prompt will be applied to each individual tile, not the entire image.
 For example, if you enter "man/woman," each tile will contain only a part of the skin of the person.
 Focus on quality tags, such as 8k, best quality, photography, cgi, and unreal engine.

+Please note that Xformers is not currently working (at least on my end) for some reason.
+Any help regarding this would be appreciated.

 ## To-Do List

 Here are some items on our to-do list that we plan to address in the future: